cvanaret/Uno/INSTALL.md

 LIBSEQNEEDED = libseqneeded
 ```

+* compile SSIDS without OpenMP with the Meson flag `-Dopenmp=false`

 * you may experience a short lag at startup (about 1/4s) when running Uno with SSIDS.
 This is due to `hwloc` (hardware locality), a tool that aims at discovering hardware resources in parallel architectures.
 To precompute the required topology, run the following commands before running Uno:
 ```
 lstopo --of xml ~/.config/hwloc-topology.xml